 If the dusty air stream enters at an angle, it spins with great force, in a downward direction, and dust particles are thrown towards the collector’s walls, and these particles go downwards into the hopper.

-It is also known as a baghouse, which removes small particulate matter hanging in the air for some time.
-It goes into the lungs when inhaled, and it is difficult for the human body to eject.
+It is also known as a baghouse, which removes small particulate matter in the air for some time.
+It goes into the lungs when inhaled, making it difficult for the human body to eject.

 It uses a screen filtration system to remove dust particles from the air.
-It uses a minimum of 6 felt bags or a maximum of 900 baghouses.
+It uses a minimum of 6 felt bags or 900 baghouses.

-It is a dust collector that uses liquid to separate dust particles from an air stream.
+A dust collector uses liquid to separate dust particles from an air stream.
 The water comes into contact with the dusty air stream, and more contact means greater dust removal efficiency.

 Electrostatic Precipitators [ESP]